MaximoRdz/GPU-PROGRAMMING/matrix_multiplication/README.md

 `[&]` allows the lambda function to access variables from the surrounding scope and use them, only by reference!

-# TODO
+# todo

-- [x] Performance for different data types and floating-point precisions.
+- [x] performance for different data types and floating-point precisions.
-- [ ] Optimize approach: math-bound vs. compute-bound
+- [x] optimize approach: math-bound vs. compute-bound
-- [ ] Optimize with shared memory
+- [x] optimize with shared memory
-- [ ] Optimize with Tensor Cores
+- [ ] optimize with tensor cores
-- [ ] Compare against cuDNN or any official GEMM implementation
+- [ ] compare against cudnn or any official gemm implementation
-- [ ] Batched matrix multiplication
+- [ ] batched matrix multiplication